snemarch/treeshift/doc/design.md

 structure*".
 I'm adding the constraint that the new parent node cannot be a descendant of the given node, as that would create a cycle in the graph.
 If we were to allow moving a node to one of its descendant nodes, we could walk up the tree until we find the node whose parent node is our source node, and update that node to be our source node's parent, to avoid creating a cycle.
-But considering we're modelling an organization, that kind of restructure seems a bit odd, and I believe that "*can't set a descendant as parent*" is a reasonable constraint.
+Considering we're modelling an organization, that kind of restructure seems a bit odd, and I believe that "*can't set a descendant as parent*" is a reasonable constraint.